The 3D Mirage: Probing and Taming 3D Hallucinations: Experiments

 \subsubsection{Implementation Details}

 We implement our method in PyTorch, using the PEFT library \cite{houlsby2019parameter} for LoRA adaptation.

-\textbf{Data.} We use a custom sampler with a 4:1 ratio of 3D-Mirage (positive) samples to regularizer (negative) samples.
-Negative samples are drawn from Penn-Fudan \cite{pennfudanped} and CamVid \cite{brostow2009camvid} to prevent catastrophic forgetting on standard street scenes.
+\textbf{1) Data.} We use a custom sampler with a 4:1 ratio of 3D-Mirage (positive) samples to regularizer (negative) samples.
+Negative samples are drawn from Penn-Fudan \cite{pennfudanped} and CamVid \cite{brostow2009camvid} to prevent catastrophic forgetting/flattening on standard street scenes.
 We apply 50\% horizontal flip and 5\% photometric jitter augmentations.
+We split the benchmark at the \emph{source-image} level to avoid leakage between a full image and its context-restricted crops.
+All crops derived from the same original image are assigned to the same split.
+We use a 90/10 train/test split, yielding 421/47 scenes and 1684/188 paired full-crop instances.

-\textbf{Model.} We inject LoRA adapters (rank $r=16$, $\alpha=32$, dropout $0.05$, `bias=none`) into the DINOv2 encoder's patch embedding layer and all MLP linear layers (`fc1`, `fc2`) within the 24 transformer blocks.
-This results in only \textbf{4M trainable parameters} ($\approx$0.7\% of the DAv2-L backbone).
+\textbf{2) Model.} We inject LoRA adapters (rank $r=16$, $\alpha=32$, dropout $0.05$, `bias=none`) into the DINOv2 encoder's patch embedding layer and all MLP linear layers (`fc1`, `fc2`) within the 24 transformer blocks.
+This results in only \textbf{4M trainable parameters} ($\approx$1.2\% of the DAv2-L backbone).

-\textbf{Training.} We use the AdamW optimizer with a learning rate of $1 \times 10^{-4}$, weight decay of 0.01, and global gradient clipping of 1.0.
+\textbf{3) Training.} We use the AdamW optimizer with a learning rate of $1 \times 10^{-4}$, weight decay of 0.01, and global gradient clipping of 1.0.
 For training stability, all student and teacher depth outputs are z-normalized over background pixels before loss computation.
 The model is trained for only \textbf{1 epoch} with a batch size of 8 on an NVIDIA A100 GPU.
-For the losses, we fix the loss weights to $\alpha_1{=}1.0$, $\alpha_2{=}0.4$, $\alpha_3{=}1.0$, $\alpha_4{=}0.5$, $\alpha_5{=}0.3$, $\alpha_6{=}0.8$, and $\alpha_7{=}0.3$ to keep the different losses numerically comparable.
+Extending training to 4 epochs yields only marginal gains on DCS/CCS, while the other evaluation metrics show mixed behavior.
+Detailed results are provided in the supplementary.